 The Rotary Club of Northampton Becket

-Becket Rotary club likes to have lots of fun and good-humoured banter when the members meet for breakfast on Wednesday mornings at 7.15 am at Overstone Park.
+Becket Rotary Club likes to have lots of fun and good-humoured banter when the members meet for breakfast on Wednesday mornings at 7.15 am at Overstone Park Golf Resort.

 The Rotary Club of Northampton West

 We are involved in a variety of projects, that are fulfilling, worthwhile, and rewarding – and there’s plenty of fun involved.

 We support local charities such as The Hope Centre, The Lowdown, Eve, Home-Start, and a food bank, we also work with the Knysna Education Trust to fund Bursaries for training early years’ teachers in South Africa.
 We support the Rotary International polio immunisation campaign.

 We meet twice a month at lunchtime on Fridays.
 Our meetings include a meal together and usually, a guest speaker, a debate, discussion, or may be used to plan and prepare for our community support and fundraising projects.